adams-selin/cm1_4dhailcast/readme.md

 # 4D HAILCAST hail trajectory model, incorporated into CM1

 This code is a four-dimensional, fully integrated version of the Adams-Selin and Ziegler 2016 hail trajectory model in version 19.8 of CM1.
+The physics of the model is  more fully described in Pounds et al. 2024.
+This branch includes namelist setttings for oblate spheroidal hailstone shapes.
+See the namelist options below.

-**Please cite the following reference**: *Adams-Selin, R.D., 2023: A three-dimensional trajectory clustering technique.
-Mon.
+**Please cite the following references**:
+- Adams-Selin, R.D., 2023: A three-dimensional trajectory clustering technique. *Mon.
 Wea.
-Rev., 151, 2361–2375, https://doi.org/10.1175/MWR-D-22-0345.1.*
+Rev.*, 151, 2361–2375, https://doi.org/10.1175/MWR-D-22-0345.1.
+- Pounds, L. E., C. L. Ziegler, R. D. Adams-Selin, and M. I. Biggerstaff, 2024a: Analysis of hail production via simulated hailstone trajectories in the 29 May 2012 Kingfisher, Oklahoma, supercell. *Mon.
+Wea.
+Rev.*, 152, 245–276, https://doi.org/10.1175/MWR-D-23-0073.1.
+- Pounds, L.E., C. L. Ziegler, R. D. Adams-Selin, S. F. Blair, and J. M. Laflin, 2024b: Sensitivity of modeled hailstone growth and surface hailfall characteristics to shpae, water shedding, and ice collection efficiency in a radar-observed supercell storm. *Mon.
+Wea.
+Review, submitted.*

 ## Implementation details

 A few differences with the ASZ16 hail trajectory model: this subroutine allows for melting at every timestep.
 If inside cloud, the melting is determined via the RH87 heat balance equation.
 If outside or below cloud, melting is determined using Eq.
-3 of Goyer et al. (1969), assuming a  spherical hailstone melting in dry air.
-This replaces the mean below- cloud melting calculations performed in ASZ16.
+3 of Goyer et al. (1969), assuming a hailstone melting in dry air.
+This replaces the mean below-cloud melting calculations performed in ASZ16.

 The CM1 parcel code was repurposed here for advecting the hailstones.
 Hailstones are first advected using a two-step Runge-Kutta process.
 Hailstone terminal velocity is calculated and incorporated at both steps.
 Following the advection, physical variables are interpolated at the new hailstone location and hailstone growth/melting is determined via the hailstone_trajectory subroutine.
 Once the hailstone reaches one of the edges of the domain, hailstone_trajectory is no longer called and the hailstone remains there for the rest of the simulation.

 Due to the nature of hailstones, some of the largest trajectory speeds occur near the surface.
-I had to add a check for below ground heights within the 1st rk loop, not just after the 2nd as in the parcel code.
+I had to add a check for below ground heights within the 1st RK loop, not just after the 2nd as in the parcel code.

 One possibility I haven't accounted for: I'm still allowing the hailstone to fall and be advected even if it has reached the edge of the domain.
 That could have an impact if it shot off the top, as it might eventually fall back down into the simulation and start growing again.
 Thus far, stratospheric hailstones don't seem to be much of a problem.